lifecompanionaac/lifecompanion/lifecompanion-plugins/lc-phonecontrol-plugin/DEV.md

 - **Field presence** : All fields (`sender`, `type`, `subtype`, `data`) must be present.
 - **Correct values** : Values like `sender`, `type`, and `subtype` should be limited to pre-defined values.
 - **Data format** : Ensure that phone numbers are in valid international formats, timestamps follow ISO 8601, and volume levels are within 0-10.

+### Android app
+The Android app is responsible for handling the phone's functionalities.
+It communicates with the server to perform actions like sending SMS, making calls, and adjusting volume.
+The app is built using Kotlin and requires the Android SDK to compile and run.
+More information can be found in its respective [README](android/README.md).